About Dialectical Behavioral Therapy

 When treatment teams provide DBT to people with these sorts of problems, they may shift their approaches and lessons just a little bit.

-If treatment teams do decide that DBT is the right approach, people in therapy will need to do a bit of work in order to ensure that the therapy moves as smoothly and effectively as it possibly can.
-That often means being mindful of the lessons learned in therapy, so they can be applied on a regular basis.
+If treatment teams do decide that Dialectical Behavioral Therapy is the right approach, people in therapy will need to do a bit of work to ensure that the therapy moves as smoothly and effectively as it possibly can.
+That often means being mindful of the lessons learned in therapy, so they can be applied regularly.